Gay Liberation Front

-Gay Liberation Front (GLF) was the name of several gay liberation groups, the first of which was formed in New York City in 1969, immediately after the Stonewall riots.
-Similar organizations also formed in the UK, Australia and Canada.
-The GLF provided a voice for the newly-out and newly radicalized gay community, and a meeting place for a number of activists who would go on to form other groups, such as the Gay Activists Alliance, Gay Youth New York, and Street Transvestite Action Revolutionaries (STAR) in the US.
+The Gay Liberation Front (GLF) was the name of several gay liberation groups around the world, the first of which was formed in New York City in 1969, immediately after the Stonewall riots.
+Similar organizations also formed soon after in the UK, Australia and Canada.
+The original GLF provided a voice for the newly-out and newly radicalized gay community, and a meeting place for a number of activists who would go on to form other groups, such as the Gay Activists Alliance, Gay Youth New York, and Street Transvestite Action Revolutionaries (STAR) in the US.
 In the UK and Canada, activists also developed a platform for gay liberation and demonstrated for gay rights.
 Activists from both the US and UK groups would later go on to found or be active in groups including ACT UP, the Lesbian Avengers, Queer Nation, Sisters of Perpetual Indulgence, and Stonewall.